tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-Dashboards.md

       - Deselect the "Lock Selection" to unlock it from the "Events" metric.

 4. Because the "Sessions" metric is selected in the "Base KPIs Trended" table, and the duplicated Summary Number has been unlocked, the Summary Number visualization will now be tied to the "Sessions" metric.
-      - Click on the "Lock Selection" checkbox again to now lock it to the "Sessions" metric.
+      - Click on the "Lock Selection" checkbox again to lock it to the "Sessions" metric.
       - Click on "Total Events (2)" in the duplicated Summary Number visualization and name it "Total Sessions" to match the metric it represents.<p>
       - Click on the number under the "Sessions" metric in the Base KPIs Trended table.
       - Then click on the round dot in the top left corner of the Total Events (2) Summary Number visualization to bring up the Data Sources Settings menu.<p>
       - Deselect the "Lock Selection" to unlock it from the "Events" metric.

 5. Because the People metric is selected in the Base KPIs Trended table, and the duplicated Summary Number has been unlocked, the Summary Number visualization will now be tied to the People metric.
-      - Click on the "Lock Selection" checkbox again to now lock it to the People metric.<p>
+      - Click on the "Lock Selection" checkbox again to  lock it to the People metric.<p>
       - Click on "Total Events (3)" in the duplicated Summary Number visualization and name it "Total People" to match the metric it represents.<p>

 <kbd><img src="./images/CJA-FIGURE15.png"  /></kbd>